Glasmine 43: Description

 The Buck igniter was a small can of thin, corrugated aluminium.
 This contained a glass ampoule of sulfuric acid, surrounded by flash powder that included powdered naphthalene.
 The can crushed when subjected to a force equivalent to around 5 lb, shattering the ampoule and causing the acid to mix with the powder.
 The resulting chemical reaction produced a flash that ignited the detonator of the main explosive charge.

 In 1944 and 1945, 11 million mines were produced; at the end of World War II, 9.7 million were still in stock.
 Along with other companies, the Glashütte Gifhorn participated in the production.

 Effect and legacy

 Glass shrapnel was not easily detectable via X-rays, which rendered medical assistance to victims much harder than conventional mines.
-Glass also carried an increased infection risk; moreover, life-threatening injuries were more difficult to assess.
+Glass made life-threatening injuries more difficult to assess.

 Mines of this type are still buried in the Eifel National Park on the grounds of the Vogelsang Military Training Area, a former "Nazi leadership" training center.

 Demining areas with this type of mine is resource intensive, as the fields must be swept either by hand or with mine flails like the Keiler, not forgetting that the latter has a certain margin of error since it was developed with military-tactical deployments in mind (creating pathways through minefields).

 In 2004, the Colombian Government claimed that "home-made" glass mines were employed by guerrillas in Colombia.